mixnet-project/mixnet-sim/README.md

 The simulation results will be stored in the `logs/` directory with separate folders for each configuration.

 **Quick Testing**: For faster turnaround times during development, you can run single-stage tests.
-See the [mixnet_scripts documentation](https://github.com/mixnet-project/mixnet-htsim/tree/main/mixnet_scripts) for more details.
+See the [mixnet_scripts](https://github.com/mixnet-project/mixnet-htsim/tree/main/mixnet_scripts) for more details.

 ## Configuration Parameters